 (t) Clawback of Payments.
-Notwithstanding any provision of the Plan to the contrary, each Participant's benefits awarded or paid hereunder (including, but not limited to, payments of cash, equity underlying grants, and equity released from restrictions) may be subject to recoupment by the Corporation to the extent (i) required under the applicable requirements of Section 304 of the Sarbanes-Oxley Act of 2002 and/or Section 954 of the Dodd-Frank Wall Street Reform and Consumer Protection Act of 2010 (each as in effect from time to time, any applicable rules and regulations with respect thereto that are promulgated thereunder by the Securities and Exchange Commission and the exchange(s) and/or other trading facility(ies) on which any class of securities of the Corporation is traded), (ii) required by any other policy or rule adopted by the Board or the Corporation's stockholders pursuant to a duly authorized vote or (iii) as may be provided in a particular Award Agreement.
-To the extent these recoupment rules apply to any Participant, but without in any way limiting the generality of the foregoing, the Participant's Plan Awards shall be subject to recoupment under the Corporation does not and cannot guarantee, that to the extent any payment under the Plan qualifies as non-qualified deferred compensation (as defined under Section 409A of the Code and the regulations promulgated thereunder) any recoupment required under this Section XI(t) shall either be exempt from Section 409A of the Code or comply with the applicable requirements of Section 409A of the Code.
+Notwithstanding any provision of the Plan to the contrary, each Participant's benefits awarded or paid hereunder (including, but not limited to, payments of cash, equity underlying grants, and equity released from restrictions) may be subject to recoupment by the Corporation to the extent (i) required under the applicable requirements of Section 304 of the Sarbanes-Oxley Act of 2002 and/or Section 954 of the Dodd-Frank Wall Street Reform and Consumer Protection Act of 2010 (each as in effect from time to time, any applicable rules and regulations with respect thereto that are promulgated thereunder by the Securities and Exchange Commission and the exchange(s) and/or other trading facility(ies) on which any class of securities of the Corporation is traded), (ii) required by any other policy or rule adopted by the Board or the Corporation's stockholders pursuant to a duly authorized vote or (iii) as may be provided in a particupant's Plan Awards shall be subject to recoupment under the Corporation's clawback policy, as in effect from time to time (the "Clawback Policy"), to the extent provided therein.
+The Corporation intends, but the Corporation does not and cannot guarantee, that to the extent any payment under the Plan qualifies as non-qualified deferred compensation (as defined under Section 409A of the Code and the regulations promulgated thereunder) any recoupment required under this Section XI(t) shall either be exempt from Section 409A of the Code or comply with the applicable requirements of Section 409A of the Code.